allwynavalos/P1_Pokedex/README.md

     6. README.md file for all information as to how to utilize the app and what it does.
 Also any links that were used.

+### Post-MVP:
-### Post-MVP:A list of additional/advanced features you would like to include in your app after you have met MVP.
+A list of additional/advanced features you would like to include in your app after you have met MVP.

     1. Build app with more style
     2. Add pokemon theme song if able to